Diagnostic GuideUpdated April 28, 2026

 What this page was checked against

-Refreshed March 16, 2026 to align with the current local SEO cluster and Google Business Profile guidance.
+Refreshed April 27, 2026 to align with the current local SEO cluster, telehealth eligibility guidance, and therapist review ethics.

 This page is about improving the Google Business Profile itself.
 It does not replace the broader local SEO guide or the website conversion work that may follow.